ralphjsmit/filament/docs/01-introduction/03-optimizing-local-development.md

 ## Disabling debugging tools

-Debugging tools can be very useful for local development, but at the same time slow down your application unnecessarily when you aren't using them.
+Debugging tools can be very useful for local development, but they can significantly slow down your application when you aren't actively using them.
+Temporarily disabling these tools when you need maximum performance can make a noticeable difference in your development experience.

 ### Disabling view debugging in Laravel Herd